EmmaLiTsai/recoverKBTDR/README.md

 ![](README_files/figure-gfm/transform-to-depth-1.png)<!-- -->

-Step seven: spline smoothing is done to reduce noise in the data by passing the spar value and depth threshold (in meters) to use when a dive is detected:
+Step eight: spline smoothing is done to reduce noise in the data by passing the spar value and depth threshold (in meters) to use when a dive is detected: